genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/06_forms.md

 ---

 ## Section objectives
 The goal of this section is to add a form that enables us to insert trades into our database.
+Differently from quickstart, we are going to create a form ourselves stead of using entity-management.

 ## Interacting with the Event Handler
 To interact with the Event Handler that you created [previously](../../../getting-started/go-to-the-next-level/events#event-handler), you will now create a form that will collect the data from the user.